Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 4. Credibility

-For small to medium-sized businesses, one of the major challenges is boosting credibility and attracting potential clients.
+For small to medium-sized business entities, one of the major challenges is boosting credibility and attracting potential clients.
 Registering your business as an LLC can portray professionalism and boost your business’ credibility.

 How?
 Potential clients and investors can see that your business is separate from you as the owner, with more legitimacy than a sole proprietorship, for example.